Allocating Human Oversight in AI-Enabled Analytics: Digital-Twin Data Analysis

 \section{Digital-Twin Data Analysis}

-We now evaluate the UCB allocation algorithm on real survey data from the Twin-2K-500 dataset \citep{toubia2025database}, a large-scale digital twin benchmark in which each human respondent is paired with an LLM-generated ``digital twin.''
-This provides a realistic testbed where the rectification difficulties $\{A_q\}$ arise from genuine human-LLM disagreement patterns rather than a parametric data-generating process.
+We now evaluate our UCB-based allocation policy on real survey data from the Twin-2K-500 dataset \citep{toubia2025database}, a large-scale digital twin benchmark in which each human respondent is paired with an LLM-generated ``digital twin.''
+This provides a realistic testbed where the rectification difficulties $\{A_q\}$ arise from the tuned human--LLM residual variation observed in real responses rather than a parametric data-generating process.
+Three features make this dataset well suited for evaluating adaptive allocation: it provides ground-truth human responses paired with LLM predictions across a large, heterogeneous task set ($Q = 68$ spanning 14 task types); the respondent pools are large enough (651--2{,}058 per question) to simulate sequential data collection with replacement; and the substantial cross-task variation in LLM reliability (coefficient of variation of $A_q$ is $0.63$) creates exactly the heterogeneity that the allocation policy is designed to exploit.
+Because the digital twin is constructed from real survey responses rather than simulated data, performance differences across policies reflect the empirical structure of human--AI agreement, not artifacts of a parametric design.